Anna Gainey: Federal politics

 Following graduation, Gainey worked as a policy advisor to the Ministers of National Defence and Veterans Affairs, Bill Graham and John McCallum.
 During this time, she became a close friend of future Canadian Prime Minister and fellow Montrealer Justin Trudeau, actively advising on his campaign to become leader of the Liberal Party of Canada.
-Shortly after Trudeau's success, Gainey announced her intention to run for President of the party.
+Shortly after Trudeau's success, Gainey announced her intention to run for president of the party.

-Gainey became President of the Liberal Party at the age of 36 in February 2014, succeeding businessman Mike Crawley.
-She won re-election in 2016, before stepping-down from the position in April 2018, at the end of her second term.
+Gainey became president of the Liberal Party at the age of 36 in February 2014, succeeding businessman Mike Crawley.
+She won re-election in 2016, before stepping down from the position in April 2018, at the end of her second term.

 Following a break from federal politics, Gainey was briefly Chief Executive of the Policy think-tank Canada 2020, the advisory board of which was chaired by economist Mark Carney.

-In spring 2023, Gainey successfully ran for the Liberal nomination in the federal riding of Notre-Dame-de-Grâce—Westmount, beating Vice-President and general counsel of Air Canada, Fred Headon.
+In spring 2023, Gainey successfully ran for the Liberal nomination in the federal riding of Notre-Dame-de-Grâce—Westmount, beating vice-president and general counsel of Air Canada, Fred Headon.
 This was following the resignation of the riding's previous MP, Marc Garneau.
 In the subsequent by-election, Gainey was elected with 50.87% of the vote.

 She was re-elected in the 2025 Canadian federal election.

 On May 13, 2025, Gainey was appointed Secretary of State for Children and Youth in the 30th Canadian Ministry by Mark Carney.

+At the time of the 2025 Canadian federal election, she lived in Westmount.